iceinvein/rss-feed-filter/README.md

 - **Enable Notifications** - Toggle Discord messages on/off
 - **Enable Scheduler** - Toggle automatic checking on/off

-Settings are saved to `./data/settings.json` and take effect immediately (scheduler may need restart for cron changes).
+Settings are saved to the SQLite database and take effect immediately (scheduler may need restart for cron changes).

 ### Creating Filters